microsoft/SEAL/README.md

 There are multiple ways of installing Microsoft SEAL and starting to use it.
 The easiest way is to use a package manager to download, build, and install the library.
-For example, [vcpkg](https://github.com/microsoft/vcpkg) works on most platforms and will be up-to-date with the lastest release of Microsoft SEAL.
+For example, [vcpkg](https://github.com/microsoft/vcpkg) works on most platforms and will be up-to-date with the latest release of Microsoft SEAL.
 On macOS you can also use [Homebrew](https://formulae.brew.sh/formula/seal).
 The .NET library is available as a multiplatform [NuGet package](https://www.nuget.org/packages/Microsoft.Research.SEALNet).
 Finally, one can build Microsoft SEAL manually with a multiplatform CMake build system; see [Building Microsoft SEAL Manually](#building-microsoft-seal-manually) for details.